Instructional Design Careers on the Rise

 Choose the Online Graduate Program in Learning, Design, and Technology That Is Right for You

-Penn State offers the Master of Education in Learning, Design, and Technology and a Postbaccalaureate Certificate in Educational Technology Integration and a Postbaccalaureate Certficate in e-Learning Design and Teaching and Learning in a K-12 Setting.
+Penn State offers the Master of Education in Learning, Design, and Technology a Postbaccalaureate Certificate in Educational Technology Integration and a Postbaccalaureate Certficate in e-Learning Design and Teaching and Learning in a K-12 Setting.
 All the courses within each certificate may apply towards the full masters degree in learning, design and technology.

 Master of Education in Learning, Design, and Technology